TYPO3-Documentation/t3docs-wiki-migration/create/README.rst

    *  fetched, merged and committed the latest exception codes as written in `Fetch Exception Codes <fetch-exception-codes_>`_
-   *  fetched, merged and committed the latest default page template as written in `Refresh Exception Page template <refresh-exception-page-template_>`_
+   *  fetched, merged and committed the latest page templates as written in `Refresh Exception Page template <refresh-exception-page-template_>`_

 Uninstallation